 Is a read/write directory that you specify at installation time as the directory into which WebSphere for z/OS is to write configuration data and environment files.
+At installation time, we call this directory TARGETDIR.
 The default is /WebSphere390/CB390.